-This seminar is open to the public and offers 7.0 HSW continuing education hours to architects and interior designers and 7.0 PDHs to professional engineers in Texas.
+This seminar is open to the public.
+It offers 6.5 PDHs to professional engineers in all states, including 1.0 ethics hour.
 Educators and courses are not subject to preapproval in Texas.

-This seminar offers contractors a non-credit continuing education opportunity, but it has not been submitted to any state contractor licensing entity for continuing education approval.
+This course offers a non-credit continuing education opportunity to construction contractors.
+It has not been approved by any state contractor licensing entity.